 The majority of the authority's external income is non-contractual in nature, i.e. government grants and local taxation.
-The figures for Other external income given above exclude these amounts, but do include smaller areas of non contractual income such as contributions from
+The figures for Other external income given above exclude these amounts, but do include smaller areas of non-contractual income such as contributions from local health and other public bodies to joint initiatives, developer contributions under planning agreements, court costs and parking fines.

 Although contractual income is not the council's primary source of funds, it does play an important part in helping to fund the delivery of services.
-The most significant element of contractual income that the council receives is its council house rental income, which amounted to £208.4m in 2018/19 (£211.8m in 2017/18).
+The most significant element of contractual income that the council receives is its council house rental income, which amounted to £205.5m in 2019/20 (£208.4m in 2018/19).
 Other significant sources of funding include rentals from other properties and markets, income from services provided to academies and trust schools, income from social care service users, income from sports facilities, venue hire, and the sale of food and drink at council venues.
 All such income is recognised once the council becomes contractually entitled to receive it (i.e. when the service has been provided or the goods have been transferred to the purchaser).

-For 2018/19, the Code has incorporated IFRS 15 Revenue Recognition, which introduced new rules for the timing of income recognition, primarily affecting more complicated contractual arrangements.
-The council has not identified any change to the timing of recognition for any of its income streams as a result of this accounting change.
+From 2018/19 onwards, the Code has incorporated IFRS 15 Revenue Recognition, which introduced new rules for the timing of income recognition, primarily affecting more complicated contractual arrangements.
+The council did not identify any change to the timing of recognition for any of its income streams as a result of this accounting change.

-5.5 Subjective analysis of comprehensive income and expenditure
+7.5 Subjective analysis of comprehensive income and expenditure